lpmi-13/current-projects/README.md

 ## 52) Build out gatsby site for earth hero
 - forms (possibly tricky...free tier is 100 responses, but we might not need this)
 - email (could wire up to serverless functions maybe?)
-- JS features (carousels and such)
-- all content with *similar* styling

 ## 58) Create simple tIPnder web app
 - offline-first SPA with preact